 - Research Funders’ Guide – will guide you through the different sources of research funding available and shows funder remits, strategy, what they fund, success rates, impact reports, application guidance, etc. for all major funders

 - Research Outputs – includes guides to Open Access, BRIAN, BURO and funds available for publishing

-- Research Ethics – includes the ethics checklist, the review and approval process, role of ethics panel and committe, and training and guidance
+- Research Ethics – includes the link to the ethics checklist, the review and approval process, role of ethics panel and committee, and training and guidance

 - The Concordat to Support Research Integrity – provides a comprehensive national framework for good research conduct and its governance.

 - Clinical Governance – includes guidance for undertaking research in a healthcare setting, useful links and documents, and relevant training opportunities